OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-session-definitions.md

 `name` is mainly for documentation, and has no effect of the meaning of the definition.

 `(client)` is used to specify message connections for the session client, which isn't actually a computation.
 The names of the remaining computations are arbitrary, as long as they are unique within the session.
+However, sometimes client applications that load and manipulate session definition files will expect certain names to be used.

 Only one entry is needed for the four render computations : the `arrayExpand` field causes Arras to duplicate this computation four times.